DES-Lab/AALpy/README.md

 For the **official documentation** of all classes and methods, check out:
 - <https://des-lab.github.io/AALpy/documentation/index.html>

-**Interactive examples** can be found in the [notebooks](https://github.com/DES-Lab/AALpy/tree/master/notebooks) folder.
-If you would like to interact/change those examples in the browser, click [here](https://mybinder.org/v2/gh/DES-Lab/AALpy/master).
-(Navigate to the _notebooks_ folder and select one notebook)

 [Examples.py](https://github.com/DES-Lab/AALpy/blob/master/Examples.py) contains many examples and it is a great starting point.